4ureliek/TEanalysis/README.md

 	TE-analysis_Shuffle.pl
        will assess if transcript features contributed by TEs (TSS, polyA, etc) are enriched or not, compared to a random shuffling of the TEs.
-Requires the output of the TEanalysis_pipeline.pl
+Requires the output of the TEanalysis_pipeline.pl After v4.0, the is an additional layer: if -f is used, will check for all repeats if they are significantly enriched in any given category of overlap such as TSS, slicing site, etc

 	TE-analysis_Shuffle_bed.pl
        will assess which TEs are enriched in a set of features (bed file)